 Stakeholders have expressed an interest in developing a pass program for frequent users of the system.
-The CSPDC has some level of pass program infrastructure in place already, as it provides tokens for the DSS to distribute to clients.
-The pass program will replace the token program for the DSS, offering an increased ability to track usage.
+The CSPDC has some level of pass program infrastructure in place already, as it

 CSPDC is planning to start the pass program by using a coupon book, similar to the programs in place in Harrisonburg and Winchester.
 A coupon book is a simple mechanism to start a pass program, as the books are numbered for tracking purposes.
 Harrisonburg and Winchester sell books of 25 and 20 trips, respectively.
 The CSPDC will still need to iron out the details of the program, including how many trips to include within the coupon books; the level of discount to offer (Harrisonburg offers a 20% discount; Winchester offers a 15% discount); the method of sales and the sales outlets; and the tracking procedures.
 This improvement can be implemented in FY16.